 (2) Annual Verification.
 Annually thereafter, before the beginning of the school year, a parent or guardian shall verify the continuation of home schooling for his or her child with the local school superintendent or with the supervising nonpublic school or institution described in Regulation .05 of this chapter.

 (3) Change in Status.
 A parent or guardian shall notify the local school superintendent or the supervising nonpublic school or institution described in Regulation .05 of this chapter if a change occurs in the home school status of a child during the school year.

-D. Educational Materials.
-A parent or guardian who chooses to teach a child at home shall maintain a portfolio of materials which:
+(1) A parent or guardian who chooses to provide a home instruction program for his or her child shall maintain a portfolio of materials which:

-(1) Demonstrates the parent or guardian is providing regular, thorough instruction during the school year in the areas specified in §C(1) and (2);
+(a) Demonstrates the parent or guardian is providing regular, thorough instruction during the school year in the areas specified in §C(1);

-(2) Includes relevant materials, such as instructional materials, reading materials, and examples of the child's writings, worksheets, workbooks, creative materials, and tests;
+(b) Includes relevant materials, such as instructional materials, reading materials, and examples of the childís writings, worksheets, workbooks, creative materials, and tests; and

 E. A parent or guardian shall agree to permit a representative of a local school system to review the portfolio of educational materials, discuss the instructional program, and observe instruction provided that all of the following requirements are met: